 Partners cannot grant a lease to themselves alone in circumstances where to do so would create a complete identity between the landlord and the tenants of the land in question1; but, where some partners are and some are not the owners of the land in question, the owning partners may grant a lease to themselves and the other, non-owning, partners2, provided that the lease is in writing and complies with all the relevant statutory requirements.
-Where no such lease has been effected, merely a non-exclusive licence to occupy the premises from which the firm effects business will be inferred
+Where no such lease has been effected, merely a non-exclusive licence to occupy the premises from which

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.